Questions and Answers about COVID-19 Vaccines

 mRNA vaccines:

-• Most of the protein that is made is bound to cells - The vaccine is injected into muscle, where dendritic cells in the area use the mRNA to make the COVID-19 spike protein.
-These dendritic cells, after making the spike protein, put the protein (not the mRNA) on the cell surface, travel to the nearest lymph node, and stimulate other cells of the immune system to make an immune response against the protein.
+• Most of the protein that is made is bound to cells - The vaccine is injected into muscle, where mRNA from the vaccine causes production of COVID-19 spike protein.
+The protein (not the mRNA) is then processed by dendritic cells where pieces of the protein are put on the cell surface before the dendritic cell travels to the nearest lymph node and stimulates other cells of the immune system to make an immune response against the protein.
 This process is typical of our adaptive immune system, which you can find out more about in this animation, or you can watch this animation that describes how the mRNA vaccine is processed.

 • Even if the protein left the cell whole (which it doesn’t), it is too large to cross the BBB.